Ovarian cancer is an aggressive disease that has a profound impact on the women who battle it and the families who support them

 A team of doctors and researchers at the MD Anderson Cancer Center in Houston, Texas recently did a study to see if combining CA-125 testing and TVUS, while using a special computer program, would help them identify only the women with ovarian cancer out of a group of over 4,000 women who had completed menopause.
 The results were promising – they identified early stage cancer and demonstrated high positive predictive value.
 While this technology is not yet available at most hospitals, it shows that we are making strides in our ability to detect ovarian cancer early and increase the survival of women diagnosed with the disease.

 Lu, K.H., et al., A 2-stage ovarian cancer screening strategy using the Risk of Ovarian Cancer Algorithm (ROCA) identifies early-stage incident cancers and demonstrates high positive predictive value.
 Cancer, 2013.

-The University of Michigan Cancer Genetics Clinic provides counseling for people with a personal or family history of cancers that may have genetic links.
+The University of Michigan Cancer Genetics Program provides counseling for people with a personal or family history of cancers that may have genetic links.
 If a link is confirmed, our specialized physician and genetic counselors will develop a plan for additional screening or lifestyle changes to help reduce cancer risk.

 The University of Michigan Comprehensive Cancer Center’s 1,000 doctors, nurses, care givers and researchers are united by one thought: to deliver the highest quality, compassionate care while working to conquer cancer through innovation and collaboration.
 The center is among the top-ranked national cancer programs, and #1 in Michigan for cancer patient care.
 Seventeen multidisciplinary clinics offer one-stop access to teams of specialists for personalized treatment plans, part of the ideal patient care experience.
 Patients also benefit through access to promising new cancer therapies.